Top trends in health information & communications technology for 2017

 Telemedicine – using videoconferencing to provide at-home care for the elderly and mobility challenged

-Luis M. Martínez Escotet, MDThe Health Service of the Principality of Asturias has computerized and integrated all its hospitals and primary care centers, with the goal to share information in real time to increase the quality and safety of care.
+The Health Service of the Principality of Asturias has computerized and integrated all its hospitals and primary care centers, with the goal to share information in real time to increase the quality and safety of care.
 Telemedicine is another step in sharing information and we expect it to be the area of ICT that will have the greatest impact on Asturian healthcare.
 With the increase in life expectancy, elderly and pluripathological patients with mobility difficulties, who are the largest consumers of health in our region, will be able to receive care in their homes through video-conferencing.
-Through networked medicine, population screening programs will be implemented thus centralizing clinical decision making in the most experienced professionals.
+Through networked medicine, population screening programs will be implemented thus centralizing clinical decision making in the most experienced professionals.— Luis M. Martínez Escotet, MD, Physician responsible for functional implantation of Information Systems, Hospital Care of the Government of the Principality of Asturias, Spain

 Finalist: 2016 Outstanding ICT Achievement Award – Europe